authgear/authgear-server/docs/specs/app-initiated-sso-to-web.md

 - `state`: Optional.
 If provided, will be provided to the redirect_uri as a `state` query parameter.

 In the response, the authorize endpoint will redirect the user to `redirect_uri`, and set a browser cookie.

+## Security Considerations

+### Binding Tokens To Device

+device_secret and x_device_browser_session_token should always be bound to a device.

+[OAuth 2.0 Demonstrating Proof of Possession](https://datatracker.ietf.org/doc/html/rfc9449) is implemented for such binding.

+The DPoP Proof MAY be provided when making requests to the /token endpoint.
+If DPoP Proof is provided, device_secret and x_device_browser_session_token returned in the response will be bound to the public key provided in the DPoP Proof.

 ## Changes In SDKs